Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _Charlie Chaplin once won third prize in a Charlie Chaplin look-alike contest._
+> _In France, a five year old child can buy an alcoholic drink in a bar_